Age Is Just a Number

 When your body is stressed through fasting, your stem cells become more regenerative!
 Your body starves out the senescent cells and then replaces them with new, healthier cells, combating that mitochondrial dysfunction we talked about last week.

-All of the other interventions I’ve mentioned in this series – nutrient testing, heat therapy, cold therapy, peptides, and stem cell therapies – work by replicating what fasting already does.
+All of the other interventions I’ve mentioned in this article – nutrient testing, heat therapy, cold therapy, peptides, and stem cell therapies – work by replicating what fasting already does.

 These are some of the reasons that I’m personally a fan of either a calorie restricted diet or some kind of fasting — for the right people.
 For myself, I choose to do a water fast once a week for 24 hours.
 I do also drink herbal teas during the fast, but I just don’t eat calories for a 24 hour period once a week.
 This is a simple way to reduce stress in my body and replenish healthy cells.